 With poverty crushing the city, it is no wonder that Karachi isn't the safest city for travelers, as both petty and violent crimes took over the streets.
 Be extremely careful if you're planning on visiting Karachi.

-As for the natural disasters, Karachi is susceptible to a couple of them that have hit in the past, like earthquakes, floods and droughts.
+As for natural disasters, Karachi is susceptible to a couple of them that have hit in the past, like earthquakes, floods, and droughts.
 Monitor the situation and follow the advice from the authorities.

 Terrorists are very likely to try and carry out attacks in Karachi.
 The biggest threat comes from Tehrik-e Taleban Pakistan, which is an umbrella organization of groups based in the Federally Administered Tribal Areas.
 TTP carry out attacks throughout Pakistan, and the attacks are usually carried out using Improvised Explosive Devices (IEDs), including suicide attacks.

 SCAMS RISK: MEDIUM

 There are scammers in Karachi trying to take advantage of tourists, and the situation with scams is similar as in any other country.
 Be wary when handling money and of anyone trying to distract you.
 Taxi drivers might try to trick you into paying more, giving you wrongful information about the price of the ride.